KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 #### 2) Gene Regulation and Annotation<a name="2322"></a>

-By analyzing whether or not a sequence is bound to TF of interest, we gain crucial information about the expression level of the corresponding gene.
-The information of TF binding site is also important in the discovery and therapy of certain diseases.
-The detecting of TF binding site also facillitates gene annotation.
+By analyzing whether or not a sequence is bound to TF of interest and evaluating the amount of such TF binding sequence, we gain crucial information about the expression level of the corresponding gene.
+The information of TF binding site is also important in the discovery and therapy of certain diseases by comparing the gene regulation level among the samples from control and patients.

-Genome annotation could also be realized through detecting transcription-factor binding sites and histone-modification.
+The detecting of TF binding site also facillitates gene annotation.It could be realized through detecting transcription-factor binding sites and histone-modification.
 The chromatin of enhancers was determined and integrative analysis of histone modification and localization profiles of the transcriptional co-activator p300 in human cells was used to find new enhancer <a href="https://docs.google.com/presentation/d/1Va34FmS3-DqZXPqmbybBgL1qgNaUwcGcm86wXHkKrlI/edit#slide=id.p2">[2]</a>.

 ## 3. Workflow<a name="233"></a>